Skip to main content

 Privilege creep occurs when employees obtain access to more critical systems and sensitive data than required to perform their jobs.
 New access privileges may be granted as employees gain new responsibilities, while old ones may go unrevoked.

-Privilege misuse refers to the use of legitimately granted privileges for activities that differ from or are contrary to the intended use.
-Such actions may be unintentional, deliberate, or caused by negligence, but they often lead to cybersecurity incidents.
+Privilege misuse refers to the use of legitimately granted privileges to perform actions that differ from or are contrary to the intended use.
+These actions may be unintentional, deliberate, or negligent, but they often lead to cybersecurity incidents.

-Privilege escalation occurs when users employ malicious techniques to illicitly gain more access rights than are permitted or required.
+Privilege escalation occurs when users employ malicious techniques to illicitly gain access rights beyond those permitted or required.
 Such users might exploit their elevated privileges to further infiltrate your IT environment and gain higher-level access to your critical systems.

 Regular user access reviews are crucial to mitigate the risks associated with excessive permissions.
-During an access review, a security officer aligns users’ access rights with their current roles and limits employees’ privileges to the bare minimum, reducing the risks of privilege creep, misuse, abuse, and escalation.
+During an access review, a security officer aligns users’ access rights with their current roles and limits employees’ privileges to the strictly necessary minimum, reducing the risks of privilege creep, misuse, abuse, and escalation.

 Regular reviews of user access logs can also reveal unusual or unauthorized activities tied to privileged accounts.
 Early detection of such anomalies enables you to take swift action, thereby preventing security incidents.